 The Harpy eagle (Harpia harpyja) is the largest and most powerful raptor in the Americas.
 Females typically weigh 14-20 pounds (6.5-9 kg).
 The male, in comparison, weighs only about 8.5-12 pounds (3.9-5.4 kg).
 It is 2.9-3.4 feet (0.89-1.04 m) long, with an approximate wingspan of 6.7 feet (2 m).
 The upper side of the Harpy eagle is covered with slate black feathers and the underside is white.
 There is a black band across the chest up to the neck.
 The head is pale gray and crowned with a double crest.
-The plumage of male and female is identical.
+The plumage of males and females is identical.

 The talons of the Harpy are up to five inches (13 cm) long.
-Their grip is so strong it can crush a monkey's skull or possibly even certain human bones.
+Their grip is so strong it can crush a monkey's skull.
 This species is an active hunting carnivore.
-Its main prey are tree-dwelling mammals such as monkeys, coatis and sloths; it may also attack other bird species such as macaws.
-Harpies hunt in and below the rain forest canopy; they perch silently for hours in a tree, waiting to drop on unsuspecting prey.
+Its main prey are tree-dwelling mammals such as monkeys, coatis, sloths, and sometimes other bird species such as macaws.
+Harpies hunt in and below the rain forest canopy, perching silently for hours in a tree, waiting to drop down on unsuspecting prey.

-Flying below the canopy, the birds are capable, in a serious chase, of reaching speeds of 50 miles (80 kilometers) per hour.
-The eagle dives down onto its prey and snatches it with outstretched feet.
+Flying below the canopy, Harpy eagles can reach speeds of 50 miles (80 kilometers) per hour.
+It dives down onto its prey and snatches it with outstretched feet.
 Its short, broad wings help the Harpy fly almost straight up, so it can attack prey from below as well as above.
-It can also turn its head upside down to get a better look at its potential meal.
-They have excellent vision and can see something less than one inch (2 cm) in size from a distance of 220 yards (0.2 km).
+It can also turn its head upside down to get a better look at a potential meal.
+They have excellent vision and can see something less than one inch (2 cm) in size from 220 yards (0.2 km) away.

-They are rather quiet eagles, although they are reported to make sounds such as wails, croaks, whistles, clicks and mews.
-Harpy eagles mate for life.
-The female lays two white eggs in a large stick nest high in a tree and together they raise one chick every two to three years.
+Harpy eagles are rather quiet eagles, although they are reported to make some sounds.
+They mate for life.
+The female lays two white eggs in a large stick nest high in a tree and, together with the male, they raise one chick every two to three years.
 After the first chick hatches (53-58 days), the second egg is ignored and fails to hatch.
 The chick fledges in about six months, but the parents continue to feed it for another six to ten months.
 The Harpy often builds its nest in the crown of the kapok tree, one of the tallest trees in South America.

 Harpy eagles are found in tropical lowland forests from southeastern Mexico to northern Argentina and southern Brazil.
-This bird prefers large expanses of uninterrupted forest but will hunt in open areas adjacent to forest patches.
+This bird prefers large expanses of uninterrupted forest but will hunt in open areas next to forest patches.

-The Guiana crested eagle (Morphnus guianensis), often referred to as "Churuco" (meaning monkey) by the local people, is a beautiful, large, slender bird that grows to 32-34 inches (81- 86 cm) in length and weighs approximately 6.5 pounds (3 kg).
-Crested eagles have a prominent nuchal ruff (a fringe of feathers growing around or on the neck) and a long, narrow black occipital (back part of the skull) crest that is tipped with white.
-The crest is single, not divided.
+The Guiana crested eagle (Morphnus guianensis), often referred to as "Churuco" (meaning monkey) by the local people, is a beautiful, large, slender bird that grows to 32-34 inches (81-86 cm) in length and weighs approximately 6.5 pounds (3 kg).
+Crested eagles have a prominent fringe of feathers growing around the neck and a long, narrow, black occipital (back part of the skull) crest that is tipped with white.
+The crest is single and not divided.
 The sexes are alike except in size, with females being larger than males.